avarun42/dblarons.github.com/_posts/2015-08-28-map-reduce-filter-zip.md

 }
 ```

-How can we improve this?
-How about `filtering` for married individuals, then
+How can we improve this code?
+We can `filter` for married individuals, then
-`reducing` their income?
-We can reuse our isMarried function from before.
+`reduce` their income; our isMarried function from above can be reused.

 ```javascript
 function sumMarriedIncome(users) {